-Under the proposed amendments, maximum allowable land coverage (base plus transferred) within centers, the Regional Center, and the High Density Tourist District would no longer be capped on high capability lands for 946 units of 100 percent deed-restricted affordable, moderate and achievable housing development projects that utilize bonus units, including mixed-use projects that include deed-restricted housing that includes only bonus units for the residential component and are consistent with proposed Code Section 36.13 (Mixed-Use with Affordable, Moderate, and Achievable Housing).
+Under the proposed amendments, maximum allowable land coverage (base plus transferred) within centers, the Regional Center, and the High Density Tourist District would no longer be capped on high capability lands for 100 percent deed-restricted affordable, moderate and achievable housing development projects that utilize bonus units, including mixed-use projects that include deed-restricted housing and are consistent with proposed Code Section 36.13 (Mixed-Use with Affordable, Moderate, and Achievable Housing).
 The amendments would allow land coverage over 70 percent in centers with participation in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity, or with a public entity responsible for onsite system maintenance.
 As a result, the amendments would incentivize transfers of coverage into centers, which would result in the relocation of coverage from equal or more sensitive to less sensitive lands.

-Under the proposed amendments, maximum allowable land coverage (base plus transferred) within areas zoned for multi-family housing would allow up to 70 percent land coverage on high capability lands for 946 units of 100 percent deed-restricted affordable, moderate and achievable housing development projects that utilize bonus units, including mixed-use projects that include only bonus units for the residential component and are consistent with proposed Code Section 36.13 (Mixed-Use with Affordable, Moderate, and Achievable Housing).
+Under the proposed amendments, maximum allowable land coverage (base plus transferred) within areas zoned for multi-family housing would allow up to 70 percent land coverage on high capability lands for 100 percent deed-restricted affordable, moderate and achievable housing development projects that utilize bonus units, including mixed-use projects that include deed-restricted housing and are consistent with proposed Code Section 36.13 (Mixed-Use with Affordable, Moderate, and Achievable Housing).
 This amendment would incentivize transfers of coverage into these multi-family zoned areas, by allowing up to 70 percent in multi-family zones with participation in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity, or with a public entity responsible for onsite system maintenance.